-Off the top of my head, our team built UniversalSports.com, which is all centered around a video custom post type, integrated closely with Brightcove.
-It’s Hulu for Universal Sport’s content, built on WordPress.
+Off the top of my head, our team built UniversalSports.com, all centered around a video custom post type, integrated closely with Brightcove.
+It was Hulu for Universal Sport’s content, built on WordPress.

 What do you think is the biggest challenge that WP consultants will face in 2013?

 An expectation that we can do amazing, huge things with WordPress, contrasted with lingering, unrealistic budget expectations.
 I think 2013 is going to be an explosive year in really big WordPress implementations, and I’m not sure how ready most of our community is to “grow up” from small and medium sized business projects to really huge implementations.
 That’s the idea that inspired the Enterprise Class WordPress talk I’ve given at a handful of WordCamps.
 (Ed: Here’s a link to Jake giving this talk at WC Boston)